HaloWarsModding/HaloWarsModding.github.io/_guides/guide030_blenderugx.md

 Your mesh is now ready to go like any other.<br>

 ### Quirks
 A major quirk is that the maxscript exports meshes flipped on the X axis.
-Watch out for this, and make sure your normals are correct after correcting this.
+Watch out for this, and make sure your normals are correct after correcting this.<br>
 Another quick quirk is that sometimes meshes obtained through the 3ds Max script have incorrect bone weighting.
 Always double check your weighting.

 ***